 Can Kombucha Help With Weight Loss?

-If you’re drinking kombucha made with green tea, you may experience some well-known benefits of green tea itself, Healthline suggests.
-Green tea is considered to be one of the healthiest drinks in the world because it contains helpful antioxidants.
+If you’re drinking kombucha made with green tea, you may experience some of the well-known benefits of green tea itself.

 Several studies have shown that people who drink green tea on a daily basis burn more calories than those who don’t, whilst following the same diet and exercise regimens.
 Green tea can also balance your blood sugar levels and lower cholesterol levels.

-Drinking Kombucha can also help you cut back on soda and other sugary drinks, which are one of the largest sources of added sugar in a standard diet, especially in the US.
+Opting for a bottle of Kombucha can help you cut back on soda and other sugary drinks, which are one of the largest sources of added sugar in a standard diet, especially in the US.